AltSchool/dynamic-rest/README.md

     # PAGE_SIZE_QUERY_PARAM: global setting for the page size query parameter.
     # Can be overriden at the viewset level.
     'PAGE_SIZE_QUERY_PARAM': 'per_page',

-    # ADDITIONAL_PRIMARY_RESOURCE_PREFIX: String to prefix additional
-    # instances of the primary resource when sideloading.
-    'ADDITIONAL_PRIMARY_RESOURCE_PREFIX': '+',

-    # Enables host-relative links.
-Only compatible with resources registered
-    # through the dynamic router.
-If a resource doesn't have a canonical
-    # path registered, links will default back to being resource-relative urls
-    'ENABLE_HOST_RELATIVE_LINKS': True
 }
 ```